AmrMomtaz/Health-Monitoring-System/README.md

 To start the simulation:
 * start the hadoop server as mentioned above.
 * start the spark job using the SparkSession.py script.
+* run both the simulator.py and schedular.py scripts.
 * the simulator periodically adds the services files to "spark_data" folder where spark listens.
 * the schedular waits for a given time and then starts the mapreduce job and adjusts the spark jobs to work accordingly.